veo-labs/openveo-player/docs/developers/compilation.md

 OpenVeo player is written using AngularJS and SASS / Compass.
 SASS files need to be compiled to generate the CSS and JavaScript files can be minified and aggregated for better performance.

-# Compiling SASS files
+# Compiling the OpenVeo Player

-You can compile SASS files using the following command:
+You can compile the OpenVeo Player with source maps using the following command:

-    grunt compass:dist

-Or you can watch SASS files changes using the following command:

-    grunt

-# Compiling JavaScript files

-You'll probably want to compile AngularJS files in production, for better performance.
-You can do it using:

     grunt dist

+You can add the *--production* option to compile without source maps (for production):

+    grunt dist --production